 Next we walked up the main street visiting the Visitor Information Centre located in the old Railway Station building.
 The old building has scrubbed up really well and is now a showcase for things to see and do as well as products of the Donnybrook area.
 The kids had a ball at the Donnybrook Apple Fun Park , it is an amazing free park, initially funded by a local business.
 Then, we had a swim at the Donnybrook Recreation Centre heated indoor pool.
 Could also have had a game of squash or workout in the gym but decided to pass on that!

 Decided we needed a local wine for dinner so visited Barrecas Vineyard . then up Brookhampton Rd to Solar Fruit where we were able to sample local solar dried fruit and see where it is produced.
 Next on to Thomson Brook Wines all within a pleasant 20 minute drive.

 Home in time to be waiting in the bush when the kangaroos come in for their evening feed in the open paddocks.
 Any fear we had for the future survival of the species was soon put to rest!
-Went to the Donnybrook Indian Restaurant for Dinner 6 eggs today, the Axe worked!
+Went to the Donnybrook Riverside Restaurant for Dinner.
+6 eggs today, the Axe worked!